salad/salad/README.md

     Scenario: Opening the W+K website works
         Given I am using zope
-         And I access the url "http://www.google.com/"
+         And I visit the url "http://www.google.com/"
         When I I fill in "q" with "Wieden Kennedy"
           And I wait 1 second
         Then I should not see "www.wk.com"

     Scenario: Opening the W+K website works
         Given I am using firefox
-          And I access the url "http://www.google.com/"
+          And I visit the url "http://www.google.com/"
         When I I fill in "q" with "Wieden Kennedy"
           And I wait 1 second
         Then I should see "www.wk.com"